MIT SMR Connections

 I had the privilege of leading the U.S. Patent and Trademark Office, a governmental agency that has been examining patent applications pretty much the same way for over 200 years.
 Because I have this artificial intelligence and computer science background, I recognized that I could use data and data analytics to improve the quality and consistency of the patents issued, so I implemented that at the USPTO.
 I’d say if a 200-year-old governmental agency has a machine learning opportunity, I would imagine most businesses probably do, too.
 It’s just a matter of finding it.

-Q: Are there misconceptions about ML from a business standpoint?
+MIT SMR Connections: Are there misconceptions about ML from a business standpoint?

 Lee: Probably the biggest one is that the only thing standing between you and your dream ML application is a team of data scientists.
 In actuality, a number of factors need to come together in order to achieve a successful machine learning implementation.